eregs/eregs.github.io/_pages/introduction.md

 * **Section-by-section Analyses (SxS):** When rules describe changes to a regulation, they often contain an analysis of changes to specific sections, paragraphs, and the like.
 These analyses are captured and presented by eRegulations as they may be useful when trying to understand the context of a particular paragraph.
 These may be a CFPB-specific idiom, but it is currently unclear.

-* **Version:** This is a term that lawyers will not use, but which makes discussing eRegulations much easier.
-As we track how the regulation changes over time, we generate different versions of it.
+* **Version:** As we track how the regulation changes over time, we generate different versions of it.
 These versions are given unique identifiers (usually corresponding to the document number of the final rule which caused the change) and associated with specific effective dates.